 Ahhh the world is great, right?
 You bought a bearded dragon and you are the happiest person on earth.
-Everything is just awesome and you enjoy spending time with your little new friend.
+Everything is just awesome and you enjoy spending time with your little new reptile friend.
 Suddenly you realize that your dragon does not eat that much anymore.
-A couple of days later it does not eat at all.

 However, let´s not assume the worst case scenario.
 Most of the time you can correct things, maybe make a few changes to your tank and your beardie starts to eat again.
 Maybe the reason why your bearded dragon is not eating anymore is even totally harmless.

+Bearded Dragon Not Eating?
 Is Your Bearded Dragon Being Oppressed?

 Unfortunately, this could cause a lot of trouble.
-Bearded dragons are loners which means that they do not get along well with other representantives of their species in most cases.
+Bearded dragons are loners which means that they do not get along well with other representatives of their species in most cases.

-Since bearded dragons are very calm they often times tolerate other bearded dragons (most of the times male with female), but if you are unlucky one of your bearded dragon could be harrassed by another beardie.
-This could also mean that your dragon is not allowed to eat or that it is too scared to eat anymore.
+Since bearded dragons are very calm they often times tolerate other bearded dragons (most of the times male with female), but if you are unlucky one of your bearded dragon could be harassed by another beardie.

 What Could Happen?

 Anyway, it could happen, but most likely the weaker bearded dragon is going to die.
 That could be either a rather quick death or a slow dying.
 A quick death would mean that one bearded dragon would kill the other bearded dragon.

 What You Should Do